ramonfe/ramonfe/README.md

 A mobile and fullstack developer with 20+ years of experience developing and leading software teams.
 I am passionate about building apps and system solutions with a big positive impact in users.

 # Projects
-## PMx - Movies in Mexico - IOs and Android App
+## PMx - Movies in Mexico - iOS and Android App
 PMx app shows the list of movies being released in local theaters in mexico like oppening this week and upcomings, also user find all the movies details and can watch trailers.
 ##### Stack Used: Swift, UIKit, GoogleAds, Firebase, Kingfisher, Json and Rest APIs